matloff/TidyverseSkeptic/README.md

 tapply(what to split, how to split it, what to apply to the resulting chunks)
 ```

-However, for some reason Tidy advocates deeply hate this function.
+However, for some reason Tidy advocates deeply resent this function.
 Indeed, for many of them, **tapply()** epitomizes what's wrong with
 base-R.